We’ve all done it. Relaxing in bed with a hot cup of coffee in the morning—or watching a movie with a glass of red wine at night—and then it happens.

 Experts recommend this basic four-step plan for treating most minor mattress stains:

-1. Absorb.
-For wet stains, blot with a dry towel until no more liquid can be absorbed.
-Don’t rub or scrub.
-Blot and use pressure to remove as much wetness as possible.
+- Absorb.
+For wet stains, it’s important to blot with a dry towel until no more liquid can be absorbed.
+Blotting is way better and a safer bet than to rub or scrub.
+When you blot and use a bit of pressure to remove moisture, you get results.
 For dry mattress stains, scrape off or vacuum up any excess mess, slightly wet using a damp cloth, then move to step 2.

-2. Add soap.
+- Add soap.
 Lightly spray or dab the cleaner you’re using onto the area.
-Some mattress stains, such as blood, need to sit with the cleaning solution on for 10 to 15 minutes.
+Some mattress stains, such as blood, need to sit with the cleaning solution on for 10 to 15 minutes so it can better penetrate.
 (See stain-by-stain specifics in the next section.)

-4. Air dry.
-Putting the mattress outside in the sun is ideal, but if that’s not possible, just get as much air circulation and sunlight in the room as you can.
+- Air dry.
+It’s not always possible to put a mattress in direct sunlight, especially for those of us who live in urban apartments.
+But if you can’t get it in the sun, try to add as much air circulation and sunlight in the room as you can.
 Open windows, curtains, or blinds, and set up a fan.
 Depending on the size of the mattress stain, it may take several hours to dry completely.

 The most common mattress stains and how to remove them